Niqāb in Egypt: Global outcomes by Al-Azhar controversy

 On September 14, 2010, the French parliament passed a law to prohibit wearing the niqāb in public.
 The ban would come into force at the beginning of next year if it was not overturned.
 Abdel Muti al-Bayyumi, a leading cleric at Al-Azhar applauded France's ban on the niqāb.
 He publicly gave his support to the French and stated that his position against the niqāb was actually older than France's.
 In addition, he said he wanted to send a message to Muslims in France and Europe in that the niqāb has no basis in Islam, and that those who wear the niqāb in France are not giving a good impression of Islam.

-Cairo University Ban on face veil
+Cairo University ban on face veil

 On 27 January 2020, Egypt's High Administrative Court approved on Monday Cairo University's decision to ban its professors from wearing the niqab or face veil which was introduced in 2015.

-Calls for a broader Burka Ban
+Calls for a broader burka ban

 In November 2021, MP Farida al-Shoubashy announced that she plans to submit a draft law for discussion in the parliament, prohibiting and criminalizing the wearing of the niqab in Egypt.

-In 2018, Follow MP Ghada Agamy proposed a bill to the House of Representatives banning the wearing of niqab in public places.
-(Nothing came out of it).
+In 2018, MP Ghada Agamy introduced a bill in the House of Representatives proposing a ban on wearing the niqab in public places.
+However, the bill did not advance.

+Banning the niqāb in schools

+In September 2023, the niqab was banned in public and private schools.